 The Equivalent Input Noise, or EIN, is a measurement convention used for comparing noise levels in pre-amps.
 They are often quoted in the specifications for audio interfaces that include in-built pre-amps.

-Noise may arise in pre-amps from various sources, but at a minimum, there will be noise contributed from the electronic circuitry that makes up the pre-amp.
+Noise in pre-amps comes from a variety of sources, but at a minimum, there will be noise from the electronic circuitry that makes up the pre-amp.
 This includes noise that’s inherent to the physical properties of the circuitry and noise generated by flowing electric charges.

 EIN is measured in units of dBu or dBV.
 These are variations of dB, commonly used for measuring ratios, but are applied specifically to voltage ratios.